rkshiyaniya/Real-Time-Face-Mask-Detector/README.md

 # Real Time Face Mask Detector using Deep Learning ( Keras )

-Real Time Face Mask Detector with Keras, OpenCV.
+Real Time Face Mask Detector with TensorFlow/Keras with the help of OpenCV.
 By Caffe model detecting Face then Classify whether person wearing Mask or Not based on trained model on base of mobilenet_v2 model with pre-trained weights of 'imagenet'.

-# About Project

 # Requirements